tvk353/IPL-dashboard/README.md

   </details>
   <br/>

-> #### Important Note
+> #### Important points
 >
 > <details open>
-> <summary>Click to view Important Note Points</summary>
+> <summary>Click to view Important Points</summary>
 >
-> **The following HTML attributes are required for the HTML for the tests to pass**
+> **The following HTML attributes are created for the HTML for the tests to pass**
 >
-> - The IPL logo in the Home Route should have the HTML alt attribute value as `ipl logo`
+> - The IPL logo in the Home Route had the HTML alt attribute value as `ipl logo`
-> - The Banner image of TeamMatches component in the Team Matches Route should have the HTML alt attribute value as `team banner`
+> - The Banner image of TeamMatches component in the Team Matches Route had the HTML alt attribute value as `team banner`
-> - The alt texts for the images received from the response are given in the **Example response**
-> - The API response received from the given **apiUrl** should be converted to camel case
+> - The API response received from the given **apiUrl**  converted to camel case
-> - Wrap the `Loader` component with an HTML container element and add the `testid` attribute value as `loader` to it as shown below
+> - Wraped the `Loader` component with an HTML container element and added the `testid` attribute value as `loader` to it as shown below
 >   ```
 >   <div testid="loader">
 >        <Loader type="Oval" color="#ffffff" height={80} width={80} />